Reaper0088/Fortnite-DMA-Cheat/README.md

 ## 📋 Requirements

-To run Reaper you will need:
+To run Fortnite (DMA) you will need:

 * 🧠 DMA-compatible hardware
 * 🖥️ Secondary processing PC